paul-distefano/graphrag-toolkit/docs/querying-the-graph.md

 #### Configuring the TraversalBasedRetriever

+You can configure the `TraversalBasedRetriever` by passing named arguments to the `LexicalGraphQueryEngine` factory method, or to the retriever constructor.

 | Parameter  | Description | Default Value |
 | ------------- | ------------- | ------------- |
 | `max_search_results` | The maximum number of search results to return.
 A search result comprises one or more statements belonging to the same topic (and source).
 If set to `None`, all found search results will be returned. | `20` |